Last Updated: 5 April 2019

-“Sensitive Data” means Personal Data specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership (including trade union-related views or activities), sex life (including personal sexuality), information on social security measures, the commission or alleged commission of any offense, any proceedings for any offense committed or alleged to have been committed by the individual or the disposition of such proceedings, or the sentence of any court in such proceedings (including administrative proceedings and criminal sanctions).
+“Sensitive Data” means Personal Data specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership (including trade union-related views or activities), sex life (including personal sexuality), genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health, information on participation in social security, the commission or alleged commission of any offense, any proceedings for any offense committed or alleged to have been committed by the individual or the disposition of such proceedings, or the sentence of any court in such proceedings (including administrative proceedings and criminal sanctions).

-“Vendor” means any contractor, supplier, vendor or other third party located in the EU or Switzerland that provides services or products to Ring.
+“Vendor” means any contractor, supplier, vendor or other third party located in the EU, the United Kingdom or Switzerland that provides services or products to Ring.

 Ring’s Privacy Shield certification, along with additional information about the Privacy Shield, can be found at https://www.privacyshield.gov/.
 For more information about Ring’s processing of Consumer Personal Data, please visit Ring’s Privacy Notice.